Codifly

 DevSecOps: security is no longer optional

-As infrastructure supports AI, automation, and sensitive data, the attack surface grows and regulations become stricter.
-DevSecOps ceases to be an "extra" and becomes part of the baseline design: secret management, policies as code, continuous scanning, access control, and auditable compliance from the first commit.
+As infrastructure supports AI, automation, and sensitive data, the attack surface grows and regulations tighten.
+DevSecOps is no longer an "extra" and becomes part of the baseline design: secret management, policies as code, continuous scanning, access controls, and auditable compliance from the first commit.

 For a DevOps profile, this is a clear opportunity for specialization.
 A company that adopts AI without a solid security layer is building a risk, not an advantage.